-08:30 Gathering of the group and meeting with the guide at the railway station in Kineshma.
+10:30 Gathering of the group and meeting with the guide at the Shuya railway station.
+The plaque "Ples – the soul of Russia".

 Boarding the bus (free seating).

-Transfer to Yuryevets.
+Transfer to Kineshma.

 The first mention of the city dates back to the 15th century.
 However, in the following centuries, Kineshma was, although large and rich, but a rural settlement (sloboda).
 Kineshma received city status only in 1777 as part of Catherine's city reforms.
 In addition to the Volga trade, the city also developed its own textile industry.